Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup.md

 For a client project, create an empty site - follow the [Creating a Site](/learn/accelerate/xm-cloud/pre-development/sprint-zero/creating-a-site) recipe for further detail.

 > Sitecore XM Cloud currently does not support the automatic deployment of the editing host for ASP.NET Core Head applications.
-As a result, after deployment, Page Builder will display an error such as "unable to connect o the remote server".
+As a result, after deployment, Page Builder will display an error such as "unable to connect to the remote server".
 It is currently required to [deploy an external editing host](https://doc.sitecore.com/xmc/en/developers/xm-cloud/configure-an-external-editing-host.html) to support this.

 ### Walk through the Solution